Tomás Mascardo: Political career and death

 Mascardo returned to Cavite following his release by the Americans.
 He was later influenced to enter politics, and won the race for Governor of Cavite, a post he held from 1910–1912.
 After serving one term, he retired to live a private life.
 On July 7, 1932, he died from a heart disease.

 Personal life

-Tomás Mascardo was married to Carmen Topacio of Imus, Cavite.
+Mascardo was married to Carmen Topacio of Imus, Cavite.
 The couple had eight children – Modesto, Dominador (who became a general), Petra, Pura, Jaime, Tomás, Salvador (a former collector of customs at the Manila International Airport), and Emiliano.